 The colors we see throughout the day evoke different emotions and make us behave and feel a certain way.
 Every color has a certain purpose in your brand color palette and companies all over the world have chosen their colors based solely on the Psychology of color.

-As you review the list, the focus will be on the positive emotions that each of these colors can bring on.
+As you review the list, the focus will be on the positive psychological effects of color on human behavior that each of these colors can bring on.
 Negative emotions like anger, sadness, and danger are not often an emotion that companies or businesses want to elicit, so these are left out.

 Red -Power, Passion, Excitement